-Applied measures compensation expense for its stock-based employee compensation plans using the intrinsic value method under Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations, until required otherwise by Statement of Financial Accounting Standards No. 123(R), as discussed further in Note 14.
-Under the intrinsic value method, as the exercise price of all options granted under these plans was not below the fair market price of the underlying common stock on the grant date, no stock-based employee compensation cost was recognized in the consolidated condensed statements of operations.
+Applied measures compensation expense for its stock-based employee compensation plans using the intrinsic value method under Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations.
+No stock-based employee compensation cost has been recognized in the consolidated condensed statements of operations under the intrinsic value method, as the exercise price of all options granted under these plans was not below the fair market price of the underlying common stock on the grant date.
+Beginning in the first fiscal quarter of 2006, Applied will be required to comply with Statement of Financial Accounting Standards No. 123R (SFAS 123R), as discussed further in Note 15.

-In accordance with Statement of Financial Accounting Standards No. 148 (SFAS 148), "Accounting for Stock-Based Compensation - Transition and Disclosure - an Amendment of Financial Accounting Standards Board (FASB) Statement No. 123" and Statement of Financial Accounting Standards No. 123 (SFAS 123), "Accounting for Stock-Based Compensation," Applied's pro forma option expense is computed using the Black-Scholes option pricing model.
+In accordance with Statement of Financial Accounting Standards No. 148 (SFAS 148), "Accounting for Stock-Based Compensation - Transition and Disclosure - an Amendment of FASB Statement No. 123," and Statement of Financial Accounting Standards No. 123 (SFAS 123), "Accounting for Stock-Based Compensation," Applied's pro forma option expense is computed using the Black-Scholes option pricing model.
 This model was developed for use in estimating the value of publicly traded options that have no vesting restrictions and are fully transferable.
 Applied's employee stock options have characteristics significantly different from those of publicly traded options.